How to scrape Google search result pages (SERPs)?

 Generally, you have to differentiate between two different proxy types:

 Residential Proxies are real residential IPs that are distributed to individuals by internet service providers (ISP).
 Each residential IP address is bound to a dedicated desktop or mobile device and contains information about the device’s ISP, location, and Network.

 The unique thing about residential IPs is that they are usually perceived as the IP addresses of real people.
 Hence, they are ideal for accessing sites that are trying to minimize traffic from IP addresses that are related to data centers and scraping activities.

-By this stage, you should have a good idea of what residential proxies are and how to choose the best solution for projects requiring web crawling Google search results..
-However, there is one consideration that many people overlook when it comes to scraping Google search results with residential proxies is the legal aspect.
+By this stage, you should have a good idea of what residential proxies are and how to choose the best solution for projects that requires to scrape Google search results.
+However, there is one consideration that many people overlook when it comes effectively scrape Google search results with residential proxies is the legal aspect.